 Sew in beginning tail of yarn and tie off

 Cut yarn and pull through, leaving a 6″ – 7″ tail, pull tight to finish

 Cut pieces of yarn 12″ or so (how many depends on how you space your fringe, I cut as I go)

 Beginning with last stitch where yarn tail is, using 2 strands of yarn, loop through stitch and pull through, making a fringe.
 Twist ends and tie in a knot at desired length of fringe.

 Count 5-6 stitches or so and attach another two strands, attaching in a knot

 Repeat around until your fringe is all attached and tied, trim ends if desired

 To get the below affect, switch yarn colors on last row and use that color to make your fringe!

 Scarf can be worn several ways, I’m sure.
-Show here is the triple wrap infinity style.
+Shown here is the double wrap, 3 layer infinity style.